 She didn’t come to make things worse, she just showed up.

-She wasn’t invited, she wasnt intrigued or interested, she had no desire to meet with Loss, to understand it, or how precious it was to me.
+She wasn’t invited, she wasnt intrigued or interested, she had no desire to meet with Loss, to understand him, or how precious he was to me.
+Loss was an exaggerated version of myself.
+He hit the floor quicker than I did!
+And remained there!
+Loss wept incessantly.
+On his stomach, on the floor, pale and helpless.
+Grief used to look at Loss like she wanted to put him out of his misery, and many times, I respected her for holding back!
 Grief, if truth be told, always had somewhere to go.

 They sat in front of me, I was alone.
 They walked around me, I was alone.
 They slept beside me, I was alone.
-Each morning I woke, Grief was the first to see my thoughts, my sadness, the effects of my Loss.
-She didn’t care, she didnt want this for me either, she was indifferent to that part of the process.
+Each morning I woke, they the first to see my thoughts, my sadness, the effects of your absence.
+They didn’t care, they didn’t want this for me either, they were indifferent to that part of the process.

 Thank God for Time.